 Tipping is not generally practiced in Tibet.
 However you are free to tip your guide and driver, They may expect to assume all went well.
 Maybe 10$ to 15$ per day per person for the guide and $10 per day for the driver is reasonable.

 Tibet can pose risks to your health associated with altitude.
-However, it is not a cause of major concern as rarely very few travelers may get adversely affected by altitude for very long.
+However, it is not a cause of major concern as rarely very few travelers may get adversely affected by altitude for a very long.
 Greater risks are road accidents and dog bites.

 Be sensible to rely on your own medical knowledge and supplies.
 Outside Lhasa and Shigatse their little scope for expert medical care.
-Carry along with you a well-stocked medical kit and knowledge on its usage.
+Carry along with you a well-stocked medical kit and knowledge of its usage.